tonethar/IGME-430-Fall-2024/exercises/9-posting-data-express.md

   - add the following script - `"start": "node src/app.js"`
   - save the file and type `npm start` to set it locally
   - quit the server with `ctrl-x`
-  - git add, git commit, git push etc to push the chnages to GitHub
+  - git add, git commit, git push etc to push the changes to GitHub

 ---
 ---